 Ceviche, or rather its citric juice tiger’s milk, is considered a mighty aphrodisiac (scientifically speaking, only tuna, salmon and mackerel are so).
 But it was undoubtedly the Moche’s high regard for sex which helped to solidify such perception.
 A great part of Moche art and relics have sexual motifs.
 Out of thousands of ceramics, over 500 pieces depict various sex scenes.
 Their complex variety has led scholars to agree upon the key role sex played among the Moche.
 As Professor Mary Weismantel claimed, sexual drive was a sign of power, as its “reproductive capacity was a potent force channeled to serve economic and political ends..”
 Besides its obvious reproductive function, sex was an instrument for both gender and political domination.

-If sexual drive was paramount among the Moche, then tuna ceviche was fundamental in their daily diet.
+If the sexual drive was paramount among the Moche, then tuna ceviche was fundamental in their daily diet.